Interplay of symmetry breaking and deconfinement in 3D quantum vertex models: Field theory dualities for Wegner and decorated Wegner duality

-From the field theory perspective, the mapping from an ice rule model onto the self dual point ($u = 0$ to $u = 3$ in the case of the diamond lattice) is a consequence of the well-known mapping from a pure gauge theory to an XY model.
+Here, we note that the lattice dualities that we have studied are related to standard field theoretic dualities.
+From the field theory perspective, the mapping from an ice rule model onto the self dual point ($u = 0$ to $u = 3$ in the case of the diamond lattice) is a consequence of the well-known mapping from a pure gauge theory to a compact boson (called the ``dual photon'' in standard field theory literature).
 In particular, in 3+0D, the ice rule constraint enforces a divergence-free constraint on the electric field lines.
 In the path integral representation, this can be written as